oat-sa/tao-css-sdk/docs/md/styling-an-item-in-tao.md

 We found this Calculator for [CSS Specifity](http://specificity.keegan.st/) to work nicely.

+There is also a [tool](https://www.npmjs.com/package/rtlcss) that can help you to convert LTR to RTL CSS.

 The Sass website has a [beginner's guide](http://sass-lang.com/guide) that should help you to get started.
 There is also a [page that explains the installation](http://sass-lang.com/install) of SASS.
 You will need administrator rights for this installation.

 The Mozilla website has a [tutorial for the browser console](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector) that pretty much focuses on the aspects we are interested in.
 There is also a page on the [Style Editor](https://developer.mozilla.org/en-US/docs/Tools/Style_Editor).